-The Best Beginner Audio Interfaces (Buying Guide)
+The Best Beginner Audio Interfaces of 2024

 So you’ve just started putting together your first home studio, and now it’s time to get an audio interface.
 Awesome!

-At a Glance: The Best Beginner Audio Interfaces
+Quick Look: The Best Beginner Audio Interfaces

-• Bundled software included
+• Includes software bundle

 • 2 mic/line combo inputs